 But always flying by the seat of your pants isn’t healthy, nor sustainable as eventually, the nervous system catches up with you, rendering you tired and tetchy and, sometimes, worse.
 (Running a business while having young children will do that to you.)

-Planning has been a process for me – a steep learning curve and a revelation, which is why I’m somewhat evangelistic about it.
-I did some business planning, saw its benefits, created the Non-Planner’s Business Plan, started running quarterly business planning sessions in Sydney and Melbourne, and then turned these into the Momentum membership.
+Planning in my business has been a process for me – a steep learning curve and a revelation, which is why I’m somewhat evangelistic about it.
+I did some business planning, saw its benefits, created the Non-Planner’s Business Plan, started running quarterly business planning sessions in Sydney and Melbourne.

 When flying by the seat of your pants becomes self-sabotage